openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-uiAbilityContext.md

 setMissionLabel(label: string): Promise&lt;void&gt;;

-Sets a label for this ability in the mission.
+Sets a label for this UIAbility in the mission.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core